i-MSCP/imscp/docs/cgi/README.md

 - [Python](sample.py)
 - [Ruby](sample.rb)

-## CGI in htdocs directory
+## CGI scripts in htdocs directory

 By default, CGI scripts located into the htdocs directory of a Web folder won't be executed.
-If a customer want execute CGI scripts that are located in the htdocs directory, the system administrator must add the following configuration snippet into the customer custom domain Apache2 configuration file.
+If a customer want execute CGI scripts that are located in the htdocs directory, the system administrator must add a configuration snippet into the customer custom domain Apache2 configuration file.

 For instance: